rgrisha/secureprog/tasks/task2/README.md

 1. Try automated tools like sqlmap
 1. Fixing
    1. Try find and edit app server code in order to fix SQL injection vulnerability
-1. Can you find protection from sqlmap in the app (despite vulnerability still exist)?
+1. Can you make protection from sqlmap in the app (despite vulnerability still exist)?

 1. Install docker-compose